magicmonkey/lifxjs/Protocol.md

  * 0x16 seems to be an on/off indicator
  * 0x19 seems to be a name change indicator
  * 0x6b seems to be a complete status indicator

+### Packet type 0x16 - On / off response

+This is sent by the bulbs to the apps to say whether the bulbs are on or off.
+It is generally sent as a result of an on/off command from the apps.

+ * Byte  32:       0x16
+ * Bytes 33 - 35:  Always zeroes.
+ * Bytes 36 - 37:  On/off indicator; 0x0000 means the bulbs are off, and 0xffff
+                   means that the bulbs are on.

+### Packet type 0x19 - Name Change response

+This is sent by the bulbs to the apps to say when a name change has been requested.
+ * Byte  32:        0x16
+ * Bytes 33 - 35:   Always zeroes.
+ * Bytes 36 - end:  New name, standard ascii encoding.
+Max length unknown.

 ### Packet type 0x6b - Status response